+If an extension request is denied, the local auditee is considered non-compliant with the audit law and will be placed on the noncompliance list until the report is received by LLA.
+QUESTIONS:
-Q. How will I be notified if my agency's extension request is approved?

-A. The local auditee is notified by email regarding approval of the extension.
-If the local auditee has hired a CPA firm to perform the engagement for which the extension was requested, the email will also be sent to the CPA contact within the firm.

-Q. Why is a finding required if a non-emergency extension request is approved for a local auditee, but not an emergency extension request?

-A. The statutory provision for an emergency extension request provides for an actual exception in the audit law for the normal statutory due date of a report.
-The statutory provision for a non-emergency extension request does not provide for an exception for the due date of the report.

-Q. What would be an acceptable reason to request a non-emergency extension?

-A. Acceptable reasons to request a non-emergency extension include:
+- Q. How will I be notified if my agency's extension request is approved? - A. The local auditee is notified by email regarding approval of the extension.
+If the local auditee has hired a CPA firm to perform the engagement for which the extension was requested, the email will also be sent to the CPA contact within the firm. - Q. Why is a finding required if a non-emergency extension request is approved for a local auditee, but not an emergency extension request? - A. The statutory provision for an emergency extension request provides for an actual exception in the audit law for the normal statutory due date of a report.
+The statutory provision for a non-emergency extension request does not provide for an exception for the due date of the report. - Q. What would be an acceptable reason to request a non-emergency extension? - A. Acceptable reasons to request a non-emergency extension include:

-Illness of agency personnel that are essential to completion of the audit, e.g., the bookkeeper, chief financial officer or chief executive officer
+Illness of agency personnel that are essential to completion of the audit, e.g., the bookkeeper, chief financial officer or chief executive offices

-- > Illness of the CPA performing the audit or other engagement - > Destruction of records due to a fire or other catastrophe that was not a gubernatorially declared disaster or emergency - > Delay caused by new software implementation
+Illness of the CPA performing the audit or other engagement

+Destruction of records due to a fire or other catastrophe that was not a gubernatorially declared disaster or emergency

+Delay caused by new software implementation